saulgray/nemioDev/pages/13.nem-dev-basics-docker/10.sending-xem/docs.en.md

 We see that the payload is a JSON object with fields data and signature.
 The `data` field is the serialised trnsaction, and the NIS API documentation explains [how to generated the signature](http://bob.nem.ninja/docs/#creating-a-signed-transaction).

-{{% notice tip %}}
-If you want to take a look at the internals of nem-sdk, here is some details on the serialisation and signature of transactions.
+> If you want to take a look at the internals of nem-sdk, here is some details on the serialisation and signature of transactions.
 The serialisation is done with a call to `nem.utils.serialization.serializeTransaction(transactionEntity);` and the serialised transaction is then encode with a call to `nem.utils.convert.ua2hex(serialized)`.
 The signature is applied to the serialised transaction.
-{{% /notice %}}

 When our transaction has been received by NIS, it is in state unconfirmed, until it it included in a block.